 The Lakeland-based grocer paid $15.7 million, or about $245 per square foot, for the 64,260-square-foot Paraiso Plaza shopping center at 3339 West 80th Street, according to property records.
-The seller is an affiliate of DDR Corp., a publicly traded retail-focused real estate investment trust.
+The seller is a joint venture between DDR Corp., a publicly traded retail-focused real estate investment trust, and Madison International Realty.

 DDR paid $9.65 million for the 7.3-acre property in 2003.
 The shopping center, built in 1997, is home to an IHOP, Little Caesars Pizza and Chase Bank.